giantswarm/docs/src/content/getting-started/cloud-provider-accounts/vmware-vsphere/_index.md

 ### Considerations for single cluster failure domains

-If you want to leverage failure domains at the host level where a groupe of hosts is a failure domain (stretched cluster, racks, PDU distribution...), CAPV will need to work with Anti-Affinity rules.
+If you want to leverage failure domains at the host level where a group of hosts is a failure domain (stretched cluster, racks, PDU distribution...), CAPV will need to work with Anti-Affinity rules.

 As a result the user requires the following permissions: `Host > Edit > Modifiy cluster`